thismain/Self-Driving-Squares/README.md

 and
 https://www.google.com/maps/

-The images required some manual processing, to change the width/height ratio, and to remove the non-white pixels from the streets, for doing which I used Gimp.
+The images required some manual processing, to change the width/height ratio, and to make sure the white streets are pure white, and in come cases to mirror horizontally and vertically, for doing which I used Gimp.